Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Exploratory Agent Behavior Diagnostics

 \paragraph{Exploration volume varies by orders of magnitude.} The most compact success (ALFWorld: 4 submissions, 4 code files) and the most prolific exploration (HumanEval: 195 submissions, 336 model versions) differ by $\sim$50$\times$ in submission count.
 This range reflects genuinely different task structures: ALFWorld's demonstration learning provides a direct path, while HumanEval and DeepSearchQA require search over training configurations.

 \paragraph{Late peaking vs.\ early peaking.} Best scores arrive at qualitatively different stages.
-GSM8K peaks at submission \#90/92 (98th percentile---near the end), while HumanEval peaks at \#26/195 (13th percentile---early).
+GSM8K peaks at submission \#90/92 (98th percentile, near the end), while HumanEval peaks at \#26/195 (13th percentile, early).
 ALFWorld peaks at \#4/4 (monotonic), and DeepSearchQA at \#39/145 (27th percentile).
 Late-peaking tasks (GSM8K) suggest that patient hyperparameter search pays off; early-peaking tasks (HumanEval) suggest diminishing returns despite continued exploration.

-\paragraph{Zero-score rate as a fragility indicator.} HumanEval (23\%) and GSM8K (20\%) have the highest zero-score rates, caused primarily by OOM crashes during training.
-The agent recovers from these consistently, demonstrating crash-recovery capability.
-By contrast, AlpacaEval and DeepSearchQA achieve zero crash rates across 23 and 145 submissions respectively, indicating that the agent successfully manages resource constraints for these tasks.
+\paragraph{Zero-score rate as a fragility indicator.} HumanEval (23\%) and GSM8K (20\%) have the highest zero-score rates, caused primarily by OOM failures during training.
+The agent recovers from these consistently by changing batch size, gradient checkpointing, or adapter-based training.
+By contrast, AlpacaEval and DeepSearchQA achieve zero such failures across 23 and 145 submissions respectively, indicating that the agent successfully manages resource constraints for these tasks.